Golf Left Hand Release Drill for Effortless, Penetrating Shots

 As we get here, now we're just letting physics take over and letting the club release.
 If I keep my hands soft and let the club release on its own, you can see that I'm moving very little.
 I'm putting no effort in here but the club, right at impact, is accelerating a great deal.
 I'm putting nothing into it.

-I'm letting physics take over, and if I just do this - keep my hand feeling like it gets to the inside of my pants seam and let the club release, keep my left wrist flat, and it's rotating through, letting the club release, letting the toe pass - now I've got the feel of a proper release.
+I'm letting physics take over, and if I just do this - keep my hand feeling like it gets to the inside of my pants seam and let the club release, keep my lead wrist flat, and it's rotating through, letting the club release, letting the toe pass - now I've got the feel of a proper golf release.
+To see how your own release measures up against tour-level benchmarks, try a free AI swing analysis.

 Driving the right shoulderDriving the right shoulder